 Poverty's New Definition

-New poverty standards paint a new picture of the poor and the programs they use.
+New poverty standards paint a new picture of poverty and the programs poor people use.

 Poverty means something different than it used to.
 The Census Bureau’s newest poverty numbers use a new approach meant to give added context to the condition of the nation’s poor.